Lenovo continues its tradition of excellent Linux hardware support on the ThinkPad T14. Except minor issues with the built-in webcams and microphone.

 The battery is dead, performance is terrible, and Lenovo abandoned its drivers.
 My Lenovo Yoga 3 Pro 1370 didn’t stand up to the test of time.

 The final part and conclusions in my review-series for the Vilfo VPN router.
 Is it worth the premium price tag?

-I found several privacy and security issues with the Vilfo VPN router during my review.
+I found several privacy and security issues with the Vilfo VPN router during my week-long review.

 The Vilfo VPN router has support for Wi-Fi but is too under-powered to serve as a Wi-Fi router.

 The Vilfo router uses off-the-shelve hardware components but it isn’t top-grade stuff.